hphelion/documentation/moonshot/install.updates-and-extensions.md

 3. On the Configure dialog, if you are using it for the first time, sign up for the CODN.

 4. After registering or logging in, you are returned to the Updates and Extensions panel.
-The Operational Dashboard presents the available downloads that are relevant to your HP Cloud OS for Moonshot environment.
+The Operational Dashboard presents the available downloads that are relevant to your HP Helion Cloud OS for Moonshot environment.

 5. Click the **Download** button that is located next to an item you want to acquire.

 6. Before installing an install module's hot fix, such as one labeled (for example) "Keystone Token Expiration Hotfix", verify that the install module you're about to update does exist for your cloud.
-To do this, access the HP Cloud OS for Moonshot Installation Dashboard.
+To do this, access the HP Helion Cloud OS for Moonshot Installation Dashboard.
 In Mozilla Firefox or Google
 Chrome, open https://192.168.124.10:3000.

 7. In the Installation Dashboard, open the proposal for the hot fix by clicking the **Edit** button next to the listed item.